Design (DES)

 DES 3205.
 Web and Application Design.
 Units: 3

 Integration of research, analysis, and technical skills to design effective, compelling digital experiences across different mobile platforms, the web, and the Internet of Things.
 Appropriate and current industry-standard applications will be applied.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3300.
 Digital Illustration.
 Units: 3

-Semester Prerequisite: DES 1125
+Semester Prerequisite: DES 1100, ART 1160

 DES 3500.
 Business of Creativity.
 Units: 3

 This course introduces the best practices and professional standards required to be successful in creative careers or in building a creative arts-related business.
 Topics include business processes and structures, intellectual property, ethical and legal issues, and the importance of fostering an entrepreneurial mindset as an overarching business philosophy.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3600.
 Digital Motion Graphics.
 Units: 3

 Introduction to motion graphic design and composition, timing, storytelling, storyboarding and planning.
 Students design video effects and animated sequences, layer and composite video, add video effects to footage, and design motion graphics such as title sequences, lower thirds, and text animations.
 Appropriate and current industry-standard applications will be introduced and applied.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3615.
 Video Editing.
 Units: 3

 Introduction to video post-production.
 Exploration of the theory and practice of various editing styles in order to gain a better understanding of how stories are constructed and how communication is achieved through editing.
 Through demonstrations and hands-on experience, students learn advanced editing techniques with appropriate and current industry-standard applications.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3700.
 Infographic and Data Visualization Design.
 Units: 3

 Exploration of data interpretation and data visualization and the differences between them.
 Students learn how to acquire data and structure it into graphic visualization formats using digital tools to create 2D, 3D, and 4D solutions for electronic, print, mobile and/or interactive purposes.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3715.
 User Interface and User Experience Design.
 Units: 3

 Exploration of the principles and practices of user experience and user interface design concepts and processes utilizing user-research, personas, heuristic evaluation, information architecture, and usability assessment.
 Students will learn to model and test navigation design and information architecture for the purpose of optimal human-computer interaction.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3800.
 Advanced Modeling.
 Units: 3